Senior Writer Nate Herpich speaks with Professor Westy Egmont, who paints a portrait as to what life is like for refugees in today's world.

 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.
 Dr. Westy Egmont leads the lab team.

-With 38 million foreign born residents, the U.S. addresses both the continuing work of nation building and fostering social cohesion.
+With more than 41 million foreign born residents, the U.S. addresses both the continuing work of nation building and fostering social cohesion.
 Social workers, like teachers, are the front line of interactivity with the newcomer population.
 Displaced and vulnerable populations call for a skilled and insightful workforce to accompany them on their journey.

 Immigrant integration is the dynamic two-way process by which an immigrant is incorporated into a new society and the way the society adapts as it incorporates the newcomers.
 A primary goal of social work on both the clinical and macro level is enabling individuals to avoid marginalization and participate fully in the social, civic, and economic life of their country.